-This book, first published in 1946, is a good starting point for anyone who needs a thorough but not overly technical explanation of economics and how economies work.
-While the book does use some dated examples, the underlying message remains relevant today.
-And that message is that economics is best viewed as a long game that factors in both known and unknown elements that can influence outcomes.
+"Economics in One Lesson," first published in 1946, is a good starting point for anyone who needs a thorough but not overly technical explanation of economics and how economies work.
+While it uses some dated examples, the underlying message remains relevant today: economics is best viewed as a long game that factors in both known and unknown elements that can influence outcomes.

-The book applies that principle to common scenarios that are easy to understand, such as minimum wage and government spending initiatives.
+This economics book applies that principle to common scenarios that are easy to understand, such as minimum wage and government spending initiatives.
 It challenges the notion that economics is best interpreted as a series of short-term scenarios, events, and trends.
-Overall "Economics in One Lesson" is a solid choice for building your economics knowledge base if you want something that's easy to digest.
+Overall, this book is a solid choice for building your economics knowledge base if you want something that's easy to digest.

-The book is a fun and thought-provoking read that's designed to spur armchair economists to take a closer look at how things that may not seem important at all can have a ripple effect where the economy is concerned.
+This economics book is a fun and thought-provoking read that's designed to spur armchair economists to closely look at how things that may not seem important can have a ripple effect where the economy is concerned.
 After its publication in 2005, the authors have continued expanding on their microeconomics theories in two other books, "SuperFreakonomics" and "Think Like a Freak".

-There are different approaches that tend to dominate world economies and capitalism is one of them.
+There are different approaches that tend to dominate world economies, including capitalism.
 In a capitalist economy, or in a mixed economy that incorporates capitalist principles alongside something else, such as socialism, the markets and market transactions are the main movers and shakers of economic activity.

 The idea behind capitalism is that capital goods are owned privately, by either individuals or businesses, while the public (i.e. consumers) supplies the labor to produce them.
 The pace at which those goods and/or services are produced is based on the laws of supply and demand.

 Alan Greenspan served as chair of the Federal Reserve for nearly two decades before moving into the private sector as an economic consultant.
-His book, "Capitalism in America", co-authored with Adrian Wooldridge chronicles the evolution of capitalism in the United States over the last 400 years.
-There's a definite appeal for history buffs but it's also a good choice for readers who want to learn more about the context behind major events in American economic history, such as the Great Depression and more recently, the uptick in the economy following the 2016 election.
+His book, "Capitalism in America," co-authored with Adrian Wooldridge chronicles the evolution of capitalism in the U.S. over the last 400 years.
+There's a definite appeal for history buffs, but it's also great for readers wanting to learn more about the context behind major events in American economic history, such as the Great Depression and more recently, the uptick in the economy following the 2016 election.

 Greenspan offers his personal perspective on the current state of capitalism in America and its key strengths and weaknesses as a leading world economic power.
-Those points are underscored with plenty of data points and statistics to back them up but it's still highly readable, even if you're not a math nerd.
+Those points are underscored with plenty of data points and statistics to back them up but it's still highly readable.

 A lot of what happens in economic policy, in the U.S. and in other countries, is a repetition of things that have been tried before.
-And while history often repeats itself, author Kate Raworth challenges the idea that it has to in her book, "Doughnut Economics."
+And while history often repeats itself, author Kate Raworth challenges that idea in her book, "Doughnut Economics."
 She offers some alternative ways to think about how to shape economic policy now and in the coming decades to benefit current and future generations.